The Code Market

 Contracted Developer’s Forking

 Enables the Client’s developers to contribute to the Owner’s project and even get paid for it.
 Issued Pull Request appears on the Owner’s repository (changelog, documentation, changed files and lines and the price).
-The owner can, from that moment, pull the changes, build and test the submitted code, etc. However, the Owner is not holding any rights to the contributed content before merging the pull request, or fulfilling the smart contract.
+The owner can, from that moment, pull the changes, build and test the submitted code, etc. However, the Owner is not holding any rights to the contributed content before merging the pull request, or fulfilling the conditions in the Contract.
 Knife will work on the benefit of unaccepted/unfulfilled pull request contracts in case such content appears magically in the Owner’s code repository.
 When the Owner accepts Pull Request, the Client is getting paid for the contribution.
 If PR submitted content later appears in the Owner’s repository, the Client has a right of compensation and financial obligation of the PR Smart Contract may be executed fully or in parts depending on the situation, and in case defined details in the smart contract are enough to do so, it will be done automatically and immediately.

 Knife - protection against unauthorized distribution, license violations and theft